zanko7/seedpart/README.md

 # About

-Some people may want to store their BIP39 keys in a physical secured manner.
+Some people may want to store their BIP39 keys in a secured physical location.
 There are several options available, with some of the most popular being:

 1. Store the full 24 word private seed on Cryptosteel or a similar product.
 This means the bearer has **100%** of the seed phrase and access to the coins.